VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_process.md

 Now users can call `growth!` and `growth` on any number of time steps or objects, even on MTGs, and PlantSimEngine will handle everything.

-`@gen_process_methods` also created an abstract struct called `AbstractGrowthModel` that is used as a supertype for our model structs.
+`@process` also created an abstract struct called `AbstractGrowthModel` that is used as a supertype for our model structs.
 This helps PlantSimEngine identify which process a model is implemented for.

 But first, we need at least one model to simulate it.